Intrum uudistuu

 International debt collection can be divided into two different situations in terms of data transfer:

-2) You live in Finland and you have a debt case/s abroad.
+2) You live in Finland, and you have a debt case/s abroad.
 In this case, your debt can be collected in Finland on behalf of our sister company or agent.

 Only our collection agents operate outside the EEA.
 For this reason, we have agreed with all our agents on the use of standard contract clauses approved by the EU Commission in order to secure your personal data and to ensure the level of personal data protection in accordance with the Data Protection Regulation.
 We will never transfer your personal data outside the EEA without ensuring adequate data protection and a level of data security.